D.M. Leyton Puig

 Super-resolution microscopy is a relatively new microscopy technique that is still under optimization.
 In this thesis we focus on the improvement of the quality of super-resolution images, to apply them to the study of the processes of cell signaling and endocytosis.
 First, we show that the use of a temporal median filter in super-resolution blinking movies can correct the background that comes from out-of-focus fluorescence or fluorophores with suboptimal blinking.
 We also explore fixation methods that are compatible with immunolabeling, to help achieve high resolution images of the actin cytoskeleton and its regulatory and binding proteins.
 Then, we apply our optimized super-resolution microscopy to further elucidate the role of actin polymerization in clathrin mediated endocytosis, and the difference between two clathrin coated structures: clathrin coated pits (CCPs) and flat clathrin lattices (FCLs).
 We show that FCPs are platforms of clathrin coated vesicle formation, controlled by actin polymerization activated via N-WASP and the Arp2/3 complex.
 Moreover, we show that FCLs recruit important membrane receptors such as EGFR and LPAR1, and that they are crucial in the regulation of the signaling of LPAR1.
 We also use our optimized super-resolution microscopy to study the effect of Perifosine, a synthetic lipid, on EGFR.
 We show that Perifosine induces the internalization of EGFR via an unconventional mechanism, specifically in cells that highly express the receptor.

-Chapter 4: Flat clathrin lattices are dynamic actin-controlled hubs for clathrin-mediated endocytosis and signalling of specific receptors (Embargo until 06 April 2019)
+Chapter 4: Flat clathrin lattices are dynamic actin-controlled hubs for clathrin-mediated endocytosis and signalling of specific receptors (Embargo up to and including 06 April 2019)

-Chapter 5: Perifosine inhibits EGFR signaling by inducing its internalization (Embargo until 06 April 2019)
+Chapter 5: Perifosine inhibits EGFR signaling by inducing its internalization (Embargo up to and including 06 April 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.